yuelongyu/Lima-tango-python/doc/plugins/bpm.rst

 NOTE
 ----------
-This plugin is suppose to replace old BeamViewer but there is only the Bpm functionnality for the moment.
+This plugin is supposed to replace the old BeamViewer plugin but with limited functionalities for the moment.
-Some other plugins will be create in the futur.
+Some other plugins will be created in the future.
-For the moment this plugin is mainly use in the bpm webserver application. (https://gitlab.esrf.fr/limagroup/bpm-web)
+This plugin is mainly used in conjunction with the `bpm webserver application <https://gitlab.esrf.fr/limagroup/bpm-web>`_